University of Alaska Anchorage

 University of Alaska Anchorage is located in Anchorage, Alaska.
 It is a public, 4-year or above institution.

-From Wikipedia: The University of Alaska Anchorage (UAA) is a public university in Anchorage, Alaska.
+From Wikipedia: The University of Alaska Anchorage (UAA) is a public university in Anchorage, Alaska, United States.
 UAA also administers four community campuses spread across Southcentral Alaska: Kenai Peninsula College, Kodiak College, Matanuska–Susitna College, and Prince William Sound College.
 Between the community campuses and the main Anchorage campus, roughly 15,000 undergraduate, graduate, and professional students are currently enrolled at UAA.
 It is Alaska’s largest institution of higher learning and the largest university in the University of Alaska System.
 UAA’s main campus is located approximately four miles (6.4 km) southeast of its downtown area in the University-Medical District, adjacent to the Alaska Native Medical Center, Alaska Pacific University and Providence Alaska Medical Center.
 UAA is divided into five instructional and research units at the Anchorage campus: the College of Arts and Sciences, College of Business and Public Policy, the Community and Technical College, College of Engineering, and the College of Health.
 UAA offers master’s degrees and graduate certificates in select programs, and the ability to complete certain PhD programs through cooperating universities through its Graduate Division.
 UAA is accredited by the Northwest Commission on Colleges and Universities.
 In 2019, UAA’s School of Education lost Initial Preparation specialized accreditation from the Council for the Accreditation of Educator Preparation (CAEP).
 The school’s Advanced Preparation program successfully renewed CAEP-accreditation during annual review in 2021.
 As of May 2022, the School of Education has provisional approval from the Alaska Department of Education & Early Development to offer a bachelor’s degree in early childhood education that leads to licensure.

 Notes